-1-John 1:4: "These things we are also writing to you, so that your [our] joy may be completely full.... [he's including himself and everyone with that.] ...
-And this is the message that we have heard from Him and are declaring to you: that God is Light, and there is no darkness at all in Him.
-If we proclaim that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth....
-[And that's literally what it means, practicing.] ...
-However, if we walk in the Light, as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ, own Son, cleanses us from all sin.
-If we say that we do not have sin, we are deceiving ourselves, and the truth is not in us.
-If we confess our own sins, He is faithful and righteous, to forgive us our sins, and to cleanse us from all unrighteousness.
-If we say that we have not sinned, we make Him a liar, and His Word is not in us" (vs 4-10).
-So that's quite an important and profound section.
+1-John 1:4: "These things we are also writing to you, so that your joy may be completely full.... [he's including himself and everyone with that] ...And this is the message that we have heard from Him and are declaring to you: that God is Light, and there is no darkness at all in Him.
+If we proclaim that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth" (vs 4-6).
+That's literally what it means, practicing.

+Verse 7: "However, if we walk in the Light, as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ, His own Son, cleanses us from all sin. \underline{If} we say that we do not have sin, we are deceiving ourselves, and the Truth is not in us. \underline{If} we confess our own sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness. \underline{If} we say that we have not sinned, we make Him a liar, and His Word is not in us" (vs 4-10).
+So, that's quite an important and profound section.

-Now let's come and look at this thing concerning Light and concerning darkness.
-Now, Ed made quite a few, I think, profound statements concerning the Light and concerning darkness.
-So, I would like to just mention some of those as we start going more deeply into this particular section and see how it ties in with our lives.
+Now let's come and look at this thing concerning Light and darkness.
+Ed made quite a few profound statements concerning the Light and darkness.
+I would like to just mention some of those as we start going more deeply into this particular section and see how it ties in with our lives.

-Concerning the Light: No one is running to the Light, they are running away from it.
+Light: No one is running to the Light, they are running away from it.
 Why?
 Because: